Package insert / prescribing information

-The usual adult dosage in the treatment of acute exacerbations of chronic bronchitis is four teaspoonfuls (20 mL) sulfamethoxazole and trimethoprim oral suspension every 12 hours for 14 days.
+The usual adult dosage in the treatment of acute exacerbations of chronic bronchitis is four teaspoonfuls (20 mL) of sulfamethoxazole and trimethoprim pediatric suspension every 12 hours for 14 days.

 For the lower limit dose (75 mg/kg sulfamethoxazole and 15 mg/kg trimethoprim per 24 hours) administer 75% of the dose in the above table.

-The recommended dosage for prophylaxis in adults is four teaspoonfuls (20 mL) of sulfamethoxazole and trimethoprim oral suspension daily.11Children:
+Adults: The recommended dosage for prophylaxis in adults is four teaspoonfuls (20 mL) of sulfamethoxazole and trimethoprim pediatric suspension daily.13

-For children, the recommended dose is 750 mg/m2/day sulfamethoxazole with 150 mg/m2/day trimethoprim given orally in equally divided doses twice a day, on 3 consecutive days per week.
-The total daily dose should not exceed 1,600 mg sulfamethoxazole and 320 mg trimethoprim.12 The following table is a guideline for the attainment of this dosage in children:
+Children: For children, the recommended dose is 750 mg/m2/day sulfamethoxazole with 150 mg/m2/day trimethoprim given orally in equally divided doses twice a day, on 3 consecutive days per week.
+The total daily dose should not exceed 1600 mg sulfamethoxazole and 320 mg trimethoprim.14 The following table is a guideline for the attainment of this dosage in children:

 Traveler's Diarrhea in Adults:

-For the treatment of traveler's diarrhea, the usual adult dosage is four teaspoonfuls (20 mL) of sulfamethoxazole and trimethoprim oral suspension every 12 hours for 5 days.
+For the treatment of traveler's diarrhea, the usual adult dosage is four teaspoonfuls (20 mL) of sulfamethoxazole and trimethoprim pediatric suspension every 12 hours for 5 days.